Stakes are high for Luc Besson's intergalactic leap into 'Valerian'

 Variety's Peter Debruge said the film's "creativity outweighs its more uneven elements."
 Hollywood Reporter's Todd McCarthy dubbed it a frontrunner for the Razzies, Hollywood's annual tongue-in-cheek "worst film" awards.

-But Besson believes the audience will determine the success of the film and future installments.
+But Besson believes the audience will determine the success of the film and future instalments.

 "I wish they love the film because I'm dying to make another one because I love Cara and Dane," he said.